SECOND WORLD WAR POSTCARDS

 The images are very typical of the type of postcards that were being published in Germany in the early years of the Second World War and as you would expect from a series titled "Wehrmachts Kalender", all the braches of the military are represented from the Heer to the Luftwaffe and Kriegsmarine.

-Since I do not have access to the complete calendars I have divided the cards into groups depending on whether the publisher's text ends with a "7-8", an "18/25", a "36" or a "37".
+Since I do not have access to the complete calendars I have divided the cards into groups depending on whether the publisher's text ends with a "7-8", an "18/25", "36" or a "37".
 This page relates to cards ending with a "18/25".

 For the 18/25 series there appears to be two variants.
 The numbers on the type I cards have a space between the '8' and the '/' as well as between the '/' and the '2' of the "18 / 25".
 For the type II there is no space between the numbers "18/25".